Roger Faulques: Congo Crisis

-The siege of Jadotville lasted 5 days.
-At the end of the battle, 155 Irish soldiers under Commandant Pat Quinlan surrendered to Faulques and his 3000–5000 Katangan force on 17 September having run out of ammunition.
-During the action the UN forces had inflicted heavy casualties on the Katangans and their mercenary allies (300 dead, 1000 wounded), with only minimal casualties of their own (5 wounded).
+The siege of Jadotville lasted five days.
+At the end of the battle, 155 Irish soldiers under Commandant Pat Quinlan surrendered to Faulques and his 3,000–5,000 strong Katangan force on 17 September having run out of ammunition.
+During the action the UN forces had inflicted heavy casualties on the Katangans and their mercenary allies (300 dead, 1,000 wounded), with only minimal casualties of their own (five wounded).